-5.25 The Housing Needs Survey identified a need for one and two bedroomed properties in West Mersea.
+5.19 The Housing Needs Survey identified a need for one and two bedroomed properties in West Mersea.
 The most recent reliable data about house sizes is contained in the 2011 Census.
 It identifies that the town has a good proportion of smaller homes when compared with other parishes across Colchester Borough (not including Colchester itself).
 However, as average household sizes continue to fall so the demand

-Policy WM 6 - Affordable Housing on Exception Sites
+Policy WM 5 - Affordable Housing on Exception Sites

-Proposals for the development of small-scale affordable housing schemes, including entry level homes for purchase (as defined by paragraph 71 of the NPPF) on rural exception sites outside but adjoining the Settlement Boundary, where housing would not normally be permitted by other policies, will be supported where there is a proven local need and provided that the housing:
+Proposals for the development of small-scale affordable housing schemes on rural exception sites outside but adjoining the Settlement Boundary, where housing would not normally be permitted by other policies, will be supported where there is a proven local need and provided that the housing: